-Tip: When going for hikes in the desert make sure to always have water.
+Pro-Tip: When going for hikes in the desert make sure to always have water.
 Additionally, since we were going to be around areas of high altitude I made sure to familiarize myself with the signs of altitude sickness.
 Since I was pregnant, I also made sure that the tour company carried an oxygen tank with them in case I needed it.
-This is common procedure for a lot of the tour groups in the Atacama.
+This is a common procedure for a lot of the tour groups in the Atacama.

 In fact, they told me they were very incredulous at the spring in my step and took turns lending a hand through the most difficult portions of the hike.
 I had my own cheering squad.
 I even impressed Kevin!
 He said that if he had never trusted my incredible strength and resilience before, watching me hike through Quebrada del Diablo (Devil’s Canyon) and climb up the remnants of dried up waterfalls solidified it for him.

-Tip: When pregnant, always seek the advice of your doctor on the level of activity you should be partaking in, especially if it is going to be strenuous.
+Pro-Tip: When pregnant, always seek the advice of your doctor on the level of activity you should be partaking in, especially if it is going to be strenuous.

 Beyond hiking, Quebrada del Diablo is also well-known as an excellent mountain biking destination.
 It can be easily accessed from San Pedro de Atacama and the twists and turns of the canyon would make for a thrilling ride, needless to say, at 6 months pregnant I was less than interested in the mountain bike option.

 I sat down with my feet swollen and aching from the 10 km of hiking we had done that day and slipped off my hiking shoes to let my feet breathe in the cool dusk air and hopefully shrink down a few sizes before having to hike back down to the truck, but when I did, I noticed that my big toenail was dark purple and looked about ready to fall off (don’t worry, no pictures were taken)!

 I laid back in Kevin’s arms and there was no place I would rather be right there and then.
 Little did he know he would need to carry me back to the van.